MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/compute/quickstart-for-multiplayer-servers-game-manager.md

 ![Game Manager - Multiplayer - Thunderhead - New Build](media/tutorials/game-manager-thunderhead-new-build-quickstart.png)

 1. **Build Name.** This is a string used to refer to the build.
 2. **Virtual machine selection**.
 The Azure virtual machine type used to host this multiplayer server build.
 Standards D1_v2 is a suggested choice, and available to customers by default.
-Learn about other virtual machine selections at [Multiplayer Servers detailed spec sheet](https://api.playfab.com/docs/tutorials/landing-tournaments/multiplayer-servers-2.0/multiplayer-servers-detailed-price-sheet).
+Learn about other virtual machine selections at [Multiplayer Servers detailed price sheet](multiplayer-servers-detailed-price-sheet.md).
 3. **Servers per machine.** How many multiplayer servers will be hosted on each virtual machine.
 For testing start with a value of **one.**
 4. **Network.** The GSDK sample operates a simple web server on port 3600.
 It is important we specify this port's name as *game_port* because the game server inspects the port name through the GSDK API.
-See [Connecting clients to game servers](https://api.playfab.com/docs/tutorials/landing-tournaments/multiplayer-servers-2.0/mpcompute-networking) for more networking information.
+See [Connecting clients to game servers](connecting-clients-to-game-servers.md) for more networking information.
 5. **Assets.** Upload the GSDK sample ZIP file.
 PlayFab will unzip this folder and mount it in the container file-system as a folder you specify in the *C:\ * drive. *C:\Assets* is a good example, and that would result in a start game command of `C:\Assets\WindowsRunnerCSharp.exe`.

 ### Configure regions